dotnsf/shellbot/README.md

 - and func-exec node( http://flows.nodered.org/node/node-red-contrib-func-exec ).

-Then you can import shellbot_nodes.txt into your Node-RED canvas.
+Then you can import shellbot_nodes.txt into your Node-RED canvas, and access to /shell from browser.
 Enjoy!

 ## Restriction